broadinstitute/picard/README.md

 ***User Support:***

-For user questions please look for answers and ask first in the GATK forum: https://gatk.broadinstitute.org/hc/en-us
+For user questions please look for answers and ask first in the [GATK forum](https://gatk.broadinstitute.org/hc/en-us/community/topics).

 ----